Published:

 Why you need a modular platform for your Home Energy Management System

 All parts in the modular platform work together to ensure a reliable and cost-efficient operation, while also enabling customization for energy players depending on the markets where they are active.
 Going back to our original orchestra conductor metaphor, this is similar to how an ensemble works together to create harmonized rhythm.
-By opting for this solution, customers can adapt their offerings easily and quickly to different markets, and utilize a technology that allows them to scale rapidly, and which grows alongside their business.
+By opting for this solution, customers can adapt their offerings easily and quickly to different markets and utilize a technology that allows them to scale rapidly, and which grows alongside their business.
 The combined architecture helps generate value for end customers across different markets and regulatory requirements.

 According to Tobias Mitter, CTO and Managing Director at gridX: “European energy markets vary.
 What constitutes value in one country doesn't necessarily match the value drivers in another.
 In order to win market shares across different countries in the energy transition, companies need the right technology that allows them to scale fast in heterogeneous conditions.
 With our modular platform approach, we provide a solution that enables you to adapt one HEMS product swiftly and simply to each unique use case and the regulatory framework of individual energy markets without the need to develop a specific solution for every country.”